Springdale man sentenced for role in Elm Springs wind farm fraud

 In a closing argument at the Davis and Ridings trial, Kenneth Elser, deputy U.S. attorney, told jurors Dragonfly was nothing but a long-term scam netting Davis, Ridings and others more than $700,000 between 2014 and 2018.

 Elser told jurors Davis and Ridings lied, concealed information, and used half-truths and fraudulent documents to lure investors, then they'd split the take and live on it.
-Investors were told their money was going to pay for specific work on a turbine design or prototype and models or studies, none of which were being done, he said.
+Investors were told their money was going to pay for specific work on a turbine design or prototype and models or studies, none of which were being done.

 Davis and Ridings of Dragonfly scammed six investors in Northwest Arkansas and southwest Missouri, according to an indictment.
 Investors lost amounts ranging from $13,000 to $300,000, the indictment claims.
 There were other victims in Iowa and Texas, according to prosecutors.